lucarraro/SESTET/README.md

 # SESTET
 Code and data supporting
 Carraro, L., Toffolon, M., Rinaldo, A., Bertuzzo, E. (2020).
-SESTET: a Spatially-Explicit Stream Temperature model based on Equilibrium Temperature. *Hydrological Processes*, 34(2), 355-369. doi:10.1002/hyp.13591
+SESTET: a spatially explicit stream temperature model based on equilibrium temperature. *Hydrological Processes*, 34(2), 355-369. doi:10.1002/hyp.13591

 ## Main files
 - `RUN_AM.m` calibrates the temperature model via the Adaptive Metropolis algorithm.
 The model type can be chosen by appropriately setting variable `ModelType`; the calibration subset can be chosen by appropriately setting variable `SimType`.